shadowsocks/shadowsocks-org/src/content/en/config/01-quick-guide.md

 Where the plain URI should be:

 ```
-	ss://method[-auth]:password@hostname:port
+	ss://method:password@hostname:port
 ```

-For example, we have a server at `192.168.100.1:8888` using `bf-cfb` encryption method and password `test` with onetime authentication enabled.
-Then, with the plain URI `ss://bf-cfb-auth:test@192.168.100.1:8888`, we can generate the BASE64 encoded URI:
+For example, we have a server at `192.168.100.1:8888` using `bf-cfb` encryption method and password `test`.
+Then, with the plain URI `ss://bf-cfb:test@192.168.100.1:8888`, we can generate the BASE64 encoded URI:

 ```
-	ss://YmYtY2ZiLWF1dGg6dGVzdEAxOTIuMTY4LjEwMC4xOjg4ODg
+	ss://YmYtY2ZiOnRlc3RAMTkyLjE2OC4xMDAuMTo4ODg4Cg
 ```

 To help organize and identify these URIs, you can append a tag after the BASE64 encoded string:

 ```
-    ss://YmYtY2ZiLWF1dGg6dGVzdEAxOTIuMTY4LjEwMC4xOjg4ODg#example-server
+    ss://YmYtY2ZiOnRlc3RAMTkyLjE2OC4xMDAuMTo4ODg4Cg#example-server
 ```

 This URI can also be encoded to QR code.
 Then, just scan it with your Android / iOS devices: